msurguy/LaravelBackboneTodoMVC/readme.md

 # [TodoMVC](http://addyosmani.github.com/todomvc/) with [Laravel](http://laravel.com) PHP framework as backend.

 Working demo at laraveltodos.pagodabox.com
+Also a secure version avaiable at http://laraveltodossecure.pagodabox.com/ The source code for the secure version is in this repo, in SECURE branch.

 Full Integration + API Tutorial at my blog (http://maxoffsky.com/maxoffsky-blog/building-restful-api-in-laravel-part-3-integration-with-backbonejs/)

 ## Feature Overview